Building this site with Hugo and GitHub Pages

 brew install hugo@0.145.0

-If you aren’t interested in using the academic-cv template and just want the latest version of Hugo, checkout the Hugo QuickStart Guide.
+If you aren’t interested in using the academic-cv template and just want the latest version of Hugo, you can checkout the Hugo QuickStart Guide.

 Setting up the theme

 The theme I chose for my site, academic-cv, is the same as used by Nicole Paul.
 I decided to follow the Hugo Blox (the makers of the template) documentation page Build your online resume, going to the GitHub page for the academic-cv template and clicking the “Use this template” button to create my own repository for this website.
-Note that, if you aren’t planning on using a custom domain name for your site, the name you pick for the repository in this step will be part of your published website’s URL.
+Note that, the name selected for the repository in this step will be part of the published website’s URL unless you choose to purchase a custom domain name for it.

-After creating a repository on GitHub, I went to my terminal and did a git clone in the directory in which I wanted to keep the code on my local machine.
+After creating a repository on GitHub, I went to my terminal and did a git clone in the directory in which I wanted to keep the code on my local machine which, here, I’ll call <repository_path>.
 Once the repository was cloned, I ran the following command to make sure everything was working:

 hugo server